statichunt/statichunt/content/blog/git-based-headless-cms.md

 ---
-title: Best Git-Based Headless CMS for Static Sites
+title: 6 Best Git-Based Headless CMS for Static Sites in 2024
 date: 2024-04-25T05:00:00.000Z
 meta_title: Best Git-Based Headless CMS for Static Sites - Statichunt
 description: Struggling to manage content for your static site?
 Discover the top Git-based headless CMS options that empower developers with code-based control and give editors a user-friendly interface.